Frequently Asked Questions

 Q: Why is a farm a good setting for people?

-A: A farm provides vocational activities, like working with animals, growing plants, baking and selling, that are meaningful and satisfying because the results of their work are readily evident (i.e., growing plants in a garden can be eaten).
+A: A farm provides vocational activities, like working with animals, growing plants, and being in nature, that are meaningful and satisfying; the results of their work are readily evident (i.e., growing plants in a garden can be eaten).
 The farmstead is a less stressful employment situation for some because it allows everyone to work at his or her own pace away from a high level of noise and work demands.